 SDK and related information can be obtained from: NXP QorIQ SDK.

-DPAA2 based resources can be configured easily with the help of ready scripts as provided in the DPDK helper repository.
+DPAA2 based resources can be configured easily with the help of ready scripts as provided in the DPDK Extra repository.

 Currently supported by DPDK: